 Hoh Rainforest is a wonderland to explore with giant moss and ferns carpeting the floor and western hemlock, Douglas-fir and Sitka spruce trees, and moss-draped big leaf maples creating a canopy above.

 It’s magical and timeless.

 Roosevelt elk can often be seen lingering on riverbanks of the Hoh river trail at dawn and dusk.
 We did not see them but another deer beside us on the trail poking its head out of the bushes and scaring us.

-One thing I loved discovering in the Hoh Rainforest were the nurse logs, a characteristic of temperate rainforest.
-They are trees fallen down that now have a row of trees growing up on them in a row.
+One thing I loved discovering in the Hoh Rainforest was the nurse logs, a characteristic of temperate rainforest.
+They are trees that have fallen down that now have a row of trees growing up on them in a row.

 It was incredible.

 There are two of the easiest Olympic National Park hikes located in the Hoh Rainforest:

 - and the 1.2 miles of Spruce Nature Trail